antonio-morales/Fuzzing101/Exercise 8/Readme.md

 ## What you will learn
 Once you complete this exercise you will know:
-- How to AFL++'s QEMU mode to fuzz closed-source applications
+- How to use AFL++'s QEMU mode to fuzz closed-source applications
 - How to enable persistent mode in QEMU mode
 - How to use QASAN, a binary-only sanitizer